NON-COMPETITION AND NON-SOLICITATION AGREEMENTS (NDA) LAWYER

 These matters are determined on a case by case basis and are very fact intensive.

-If you need your agreement evaluated contact Swartz Law to speak with an experienced employment lawyer.
+If you need your agreement evaluated, contact Swartz Law to speak with an experienced non-disclosure lawyer.
 We can review your agreement, explain your rights and obligations, and negotiate with your employer for lesser restrictions if appropriate.
-We also represent employees in disputes or against allegations of violations by a employer.
+Our NDA attorneys also represent employees in disputes or against allegations of violations by a employer.